algorich/code-snippets/working-with-money/README.md

 ## Step 2

-Add this to the view where the javascript perform some action, or in the layout:
+Add this to the view where the javascript will perform some action, or to the layout:

 ``` erb
 <%= number_to_currency_js %>